vatesfr/xen-orchestra/architecture.md

 # Architecture

-Xen Orchestra is a software built with a server and a client part.
-In fact, there is many clients, such as the web client, `xo-web`, but also a CLI capable client, called `xo-cli`.
+Xen Orchestra is a software built with a server and clients, such as the web client, `xo-web`, but also a CLI capable client, called `xo-cli`.

 ## XOA